rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

 ![]({% asset_path 2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries/Picture8.png %})

-Review relink log for any errors.
+Review the relink log file for any errors.

 The `relink all` command resets the permissions of **extjob**, **jssu**, **oradism**, and **externaljob.ora**.